This review was last updated on December, 2017.

-Normally I wouldn’t think catching a buzz at a party was a big deal at all, except that after one particularly debauched weekend I found out that I had to take a piss test for work.
+Normally, I wouldn’t think catching a buzz at a party was a big deal at all, except that after one particularly debauched weekend I found out that I had to take a piss test.
 This had me stressed out beyond belief, and I definitely didn’t want my private life to interfere with my work life.

-I did what any other internet-savvy millenial would do in that situation; I turned to the internet to go over my options and figure out the best way to pass the quickly-approaching piss test.
+I did what any other internet-savvy millennial would do in that situation; I turned to the internet to go over my options and figure out the best way to pass the quickly-approaching urine drug test.

 Every site I checked gave me three main choices: